 It is not.

-This story was debunked all the way back in the 1920s and recently on many websites.
+This story was debunked all the way back in the 1920s but keeps being shared online to this day.

-The photo is real and the dog is Pep who went to jail in 1924.
+The photo is real and the dog is Pep who did indeed go to jail in 1924.

 However although he was registered in the books as an actual murderer, HE WAS INNOCENT!